baselime/docs/sending-data/cloudtrail.md

 ## How it works

-Amazon CloudTrail writes trail data periodically in a pre-configured S3 bucket in your AWS account.
-Once the data is written, it signals to an SNS topic that the trail is written.
+Amazon CloudTrail periodically writes trail data in a pre-configured Amazon S3 bucket in your AWS account.
+Once the data is written, an Amazon SNS topic is triggered.

-Baselime configures this SNS to invoke a Lambda function that reads the data from the S3 bucket and ingests it in the Baselime backend.
+Baselime configures this Amazon SNS to invoke an AWS Lambda function.
+This function reads the data from the bucket and sends it to the Baselime backend.

 ![Sending CloudTrail data to Baselime](../assets/images/illustrations/sending-data/cloudtrail.png)